📞 +49 30 314 29873

-Joram Keijser is a second year’s PhD student at lab, funded by the Einstein Center for Neurosciences (ECN).
+Joram Keijser is a PhD student at lab, funded by the Einstein Center for Neurosciences (ECN).
 He is currently investigating why inhibitory neurons display such a great diversity.
 Before starting his PhD, Joram obtained a bachelor’s and master’s diploma in mathematics from Leiden University.
+Please have a look at his personal webpage for more info.

 Learning Interneuron Diversity